cilium/cilium/Documentation/admin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example of using Docker Compose to deploy the Cilium agent and the Cilium Docker libnetwork plugin using Docker Compose.
+Below is an example of using Docker Compose to deploy the Cilium agent and the Cilium Docker libnetwork plugin.

 Note: for multi-host deployments using a key-value store, you would want to update this template to point cilium to a central key-value store.